gerbera/gerbera/doc/config-clients.rst

     * Optional
     * Default: 0

-    Integer containing the flags you want to set.
+    Containing the flags you want to set.
+Must be given in the following format ``SAMSUNG|0x100``, where the text either contains one of the known flags or an integer number if the flags has no name.
-    For valid flags types see :doc:`Supported Devices </supported-devices>`.
+    For valid flags see :doc:`Supported Devices </supported-devices>`.